Agent Skills: Feature Documentation Generation & Verification

 TEST CASE EVIDENCE VERIFICATION

-1. Read the Evidence file at claimed line number
+1. Read Evidence file at claimed line number

-2. Verify: Does code at that line support test assertion?
+2. Verify: code at line supports test assertion

 4. Fix immediately if line numbers wrong